smurfix/range_set/docs/source/main.rst

 Applications
 ============

-ConSet was written for `DistKV <https://github.com/smurfix/distkv>`, a master-less distributed key-value store, to keep track of which changes have been seen by which systems.
+RangeSet was written for `DistKV <https://github.com/smurfix/distkv>`, a master-less distributed key-value store, to keep track of which changes have been seen by which systems.
 These change indices grow without bound, thus a regular set or a bitmap would not scale.